 1965: Jefferson Airplane made its first public appearance at the opening night of The Matrix club in San Francisco’s Haight-Ashbury district.
 The venue had been a former pizza shop purchased by singer Marty Balin before he and fellow musician Paul Kantner put together the club’s house band that later became Jefferson Airplane.
 The Matrix played a key role in what became known as the San Francisco Sound, and hosted numerous acts through the sixties and early seventies such as Big Brother and the Holding Company, The Blues Project, The Paul Butterfield Blues Band, Country Joe and the Fish, the Doors, the Grateful Dead, John Lee Hooker, Johnny Winter, Moby Grape, New Riders of the Purple Sage, Quicksilver Messenger Service, Santana, and The Velvet Underground.

 1966: “Black is Black,” the debut single by Spanish beat group Los Bravos entered the Billboard Hot 100.
-Peaking at #4, it was their most successful song on the charts.
+It was their most successful song on the charts, peaking at #4.

 1966: The Supremes entered the Billboard Hot 100 with “You Can’t Hurry Love.”
-Four weeks later, the song became their seventh #1 on the Billboard and Cash Box pop charts, and their fourth R&B #1.
+Four weeks later, the song became their seventh #1 on the Billboard and Cash Box pop charts as well as their fourth R&B #1.

 1966: “God Only Knows” by the Beach Boys entered the Billboard Hot 100, later topping out at #39.
 On the Cash Box chart, the single peaked at #38.
 In the UK, however, the song reached #2—their third record to enter the top 3 in Britain.

-1966: The Lovin’ Spoonful had their first #1 in the US when “Summer in the City” started a three-week run at the top of the Billboard Hot 100, and two weeks at the top of the Cash Box chart.
+1966: The Lovin’ Spoonful had their first #1 single in the US when “Summer in the City” started three weeks at the top of the Billboard Hot 100 and two weeks at the top of the Cash Box chart.

 1967: Fleetwood Mac made their stage debut at the seventh National Jazz and Blues Festival at England’s Royal Windsor Racecourse.
+Green and Fleetwood had named the group Fleetwood Mac to entice Bluesbreakers bassist John McVie, who’d refused to take the risk.
+They teamed up with guitarist Jeremy Spencer and bassist Bob Brunning for their debut as “Peter Green’s Fleetwood Mac, also featuring Jeremy Spencer.”
+Brunning only played a few gigs with the band, and within weeks of the show, McVie agreed to join as their permanent bassist.
 Also on the bill during the three-day festival were Cream, Jeff Beck, John Mayall’s Bluesbreakers, Ten Years After, Donovan, Pentangle, Small Faces, The Move, Arthur Brown, and Pink Floyd.

 1976: After their live debut opening for the Sex Pistols in July, the Clash decided not to perform publicly again until they’d tightened up their set.
 On August 13, the band played again at a rehearsal hall in a London suburb to a private audience of critics and friends.